The topic of how to read the Bible makes me think of a time in my life when I felt completely overwhelmed and in over my head.

 Topical study/word search

 In the preparation section, we looked at a number of ways for you to unearth different areas of your heart that you may be interested in applying the Bible to.
-A real straightforward approach would be to use your favorite Bible study resource (either a concordance located at the end most popular print Bibles, or one of the resources listed at the bottom of this guide) and search for the topic you want to learn more about.
+A real straightforward approach to how to read the Bible would be to use your favorite Bible study resource (either a concordance located at the end most popular print Bibles, or one of the resources listed at the bottom of this guide) and search for the topic you want to learn more about.

 It can be a lot of fun to create your own Bible studies around a topic that is relevant to you.
 I recommend copy/pasting (or transcribing, if you’re using a physical journal) the passages you find, and write beneath it questions for yourself that help you probe your heart and apply the scripture to your life.